I've been creating and teaching art for several years and love helping new artists grow and find their own voice.

 I didn't manage to get the Grippers or the Grate 'n Shake, but both are good ideas.
-You can get the same effects wrapping a bit of tape or paper around the stick or using an Intus pastel holder sized for small square pastels - the Derwent Inktense Blocks have the same width as most hard pastels, a little fatter than Conte crayons but about like Nupastel or Derwent Pastels.
-Tells me the rubber Grippers are good for pastels and other stick shaped art supplies too.
-If you have a porcelain palette, you can use an art knife or bit of sandpaper to grate a bit of powder off to mix with water for a liquid wash.
+You can get the same effects wrapping a bit of tape or paper around the stick or using an Intus pastel holder sized for small square pastels—the Derwent Inktense Blocks have the same width as most hard pastels, a little fatter than Conte crayons but about like Nupastel or Derwent Pastels.
+Tells me the rubber Grippers are good for pastels and other stick-shaped art supplies too.
+If you have a porcelain palette, you can use an art knife or a bit of sandpaper to grate a bit of powder off to mix with water for a liquid wash.

 Colors and Texture

 The 24 colors in the range of Derwent Inktense Blocks are well chosen.
 There's warm and cool yellow, orange, red, violet (depends which you count the Magenta as, either red-violet or cool red), a strong violet, warm and cool blues, several warm and cool greens plus several really good earth tones, a dark brown Bark that makes a good warm dark, a Charcoal that's cool like Payne's Grey and black and Antique White.